ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 * Storage VLAN - 1x16 addresses /28 – Create two subnets on the same VLAN for storage and two VM kernel ports on each ESXi hosts by using different subnets to access the shared storage devices.
 * VM VLAN - 1x32 addresses /27 – These addresses are used to assign IP addresses to VMs in the capacity cluster.

 When you order an amount, make sure that you consider how many IP addresses are needed within the next 30 days and 6 months.
 It is also important to note that {{site.data.keyword.cloud_notm}} reserves three to four IP addresses per portable subnet block.
-As a result, ordering four IP address nets one IP address, or zero if the pod supports Hot Standby Router Protocol.
+In order to get one IP address, you must order 4 IP addresses to account for the three to four reserved addresses, or zero if the pod supports Hot Standby Router Protocol.

 Use the following steps to order a block of portable IP addresses for each VLAN for each subnet that you want to create: